Boards.ie: History

 In 1998, John "Cloud" Breslin created a single forum to enable discussion amongst Irish users of the id Software game Quake, while he was a postgraduate student at the National University of Ireland, Galway.
 This forum was part of the Irish Games Network's quake.ie site, and utilized "Matt's WWWBoard" software.
 The site gained in popularity until the size of its threads exceeded the capacity of the software.
 Breslin came into contact with Tom Murphy, who had been administrating a Quake-related forum called Quakapalooza, utilizing Murphy's ASP software.
 Some non-gaming related forums were added to the service, and the retitled "Cloud Boards" began using the Ultimate Bulletin Board software.
 Murphy proposed a more general (not just Quake-related) forum, dedicated to general Irish issues in 1999, and considered the name boards.ie to be a more useful and desired domain.

 In 2000, Cloud Boards was then rebranded for a more general audience.
 Limitations in what organizations could register prevented private individuals from registering vanity or custom domains.
 Breslin had previously been unsuccessful in registering the domain cloud.ie with the Irish domain registry.
 Murphy entered a bet with Breslin that he could successfully register a domain for a rebranded web forum.
 Murphy renamed his company Spin Solutions to Boards for a day in order to trick the system, registered the paperwork with the Irish domain registrar for boards.ie, and was granted the domain.

 In 2003, boards.ie achieved one million posts to its forums.

 In 2007, the boards.ie Ltd. company acquired the rights to boards.us and other domains from Breslin.

 In 2008, boards.ie hired its first full-time developer.

-For the 10th anniversary of boards.ie's first historic post, the complete data set of its discussions with semantic markup (see SIOC) was made available to researchers, and a competition looking for interesting creations based on this data was launched.
+For the 10th anniversary of boards.ie's first post, the complete data set of its discussions with semantic markup (see SIOC) was made available to researchers, and a competition looking for interesting creations based on this data was launched.
 Later that year in August, boards.ie saw its first shareholding investment from Daft Media Ltd.

+In July 2025, it was announced that the site is in financial difficulty and may close in subsequent months.
+An optional monthly subscription was set up to increase revenue.